 Arjun’s goal was well established from the start: He wanted to study business, and he had a strong idea of the schools he wanted to apply to.
 The coaching was about strategizing the best way to reach those goals, understanding which schools would be the best fit and how to put together the strongest possible application package for them.

 Aditya had a less defined path, so the coaching work in his case was more about brainstorming, understanding his interests, likes and dislikes, and helping him find a place where he would thrive.
-Alice encouraged Aditya to reach out directly to students at different colleges to get a clear understanding of what the experience was really like.
+Alice encouraged Aditya to reach out directly to students at different colleges to get a clear understanding of what the experience was really like, helping him find the path that was right for him.

-For Avni and Amish, it was essential to have the right level of involvement in the process—having visibility on what was being discussed, worked on, and planned without needing to be involved in every conversation.
+For Avni and Amish, it was essential to have the right level of involvement in the process—having visibility on what was being discussed, worked on, and planned without needing to be involved in every conversation or feeling micromanaged.
 The Menlo Coaching process struck the right balance: “We knew where the boys were every step of the way.”

 Menlo Coaching’s project management platform offers detailed insight into current progress and planning, which provided a way for Aditya and Arjun to communicate and plan out the process with Alice and Leslie, as well as for their parents to keep track of what was going on.